Linear advance is a new technology which predicts the pressure build-up in the extruder

 For users who do not want to play with all of the settings.
 Just flash the FW 3.1.0 into your printer and update the Drivers to 1.9.2!
 PrusaControl automatically downloads new settings and Linear Advance is enabled too.

 To see the speed increase, you must test on larger models!
-Slic3r limits the minimum time per layer to 15 seconds and in case it is triggered, print speed is lowered.
+Slic3r limits the minimum time per layer to 15 seconds and in case the limit is crossed, print speed is lowered.
 This prevents insufficient cooling and ugly prints.
 Printing one Marvin will not be any faster than before.

 Linear Advance for advance users

-If you are using different slicers from Slic3r PE or PrusaControl, or you just want to tweak and play around with different values, you can manually change the settings in gcode script.
-However, if you do not understand the concept of gcodes yet, or never played with editing it, stop reading here and skip to another chapter.
+If you are using different slicers (aside from Slic3r PE or PrusaControl), or you just want to tweak and play around with different values, you can manually change the settings in gcode script.

 The K values (the parameter affecting how much Linear Advance affects the print) we measured and tested are as follows: